UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 ### Executing commands over USB

-One way is to use the the npm script which is packed with agent source code:
+One way is to use the npm script that is packed with agent source code:

 1. Build the agent.
 2. Navigate to `agent/packages/usb`